b-harvest/babylon/x/epoching/README.md

 **Delaying wrapped messages to the end of epochs.** The Epoching module maintains a message queue for each epoch.
 Upon each wrapped message, the Epoching module performs basic sanity checks, then enqueues the message to the message queue.
+When a message is enqueued, funds are locked in the epoching module until epoch end.
+Upon epoch completion, the funds are released to the user.
 When the epoch ends, the Epoching module will forward queued messages to the Staking module.
 Consequently, the Staking module receives and handles staking-related messages, and performs validator set updates.
+Gas costs for the end-of-epoch execution are pre-charged when the message is enqueued, based on a pre-estimated amount.

 **Bitcoin-assisted Unbonding.** Babylon implements the Bitcoin-assisted unbonding mechanism by invoking the Staking module upon a checkpointed epoch .